AdaCore/training_material/courses/fundamentals_of_ada/060_record_types.rst

 * Discriminant is treated as any other field

   * But is a constant in an immutable variant record

+*Note that discriminants can be used for other purposes than the variant part*

 ----------------------------------
 Immutable Variant Record Example